SMTG-Bham/doped/docs/index.rst

    :width: 250

-``doped`` is a python package for managing solid-state defect calculations, with functionality to generate defect structures and relevant competing phases (for chemical potentials), interface with `ShakeNBreak`_ for defect structure-searching, write VASP input files for defect supercell calculations, and automatically parse and analyse the results.
+``doped`` is a Python package for managing solid-state defect calculations, with functionality to generate defect structures and relevant competing phases (for chemical potentials), interface with `ShakeNBreak`_ for defect structure-searching, write VASP input files for defect supercell calculations, and automatically parse and analyse the results.